gordonbrander/generative-ui-playbook/README.md

 Required ingredients for emergence:

-- Mechanisms (building blocks, modules, subassemblies), that up the “stuff” of the system
+- Mechanisms, building blocks, modules, subassemblies, that make up the “stuff” of the system.
-- Rules (or interfaces), defining how mechanisms are combined
+- Rules, defining how mechanisms are combined.
 - Feedback, where the next step is the recursive function of new information plus the sum of all previous steps.

 In some some sense, emergence is just the product of these ingredients.
 There are no extra “hidden” variables.
-Yet, unlike most systems, the whole is *not* reducible to the sum of the parts.
-That’s because emergent systems have a “state”, or “memory” that builds up via feedback within their environment.
-The particular history of the system is the irreducible “magic” ingredient that generates emergent behavior.
+But emergence is not *reducible* to the sum of these parts.
+That’s because emergent systems have a “state”, or “memory” that builds up through feedback with their environment.
+The particular history of a system is the irreducible “magic” ingredient that generates emergent behavior.

 > Emergence is above all a product of coupled, context-dependent interactions.
 Technically these interactions, and the resulting system, are nonlinear.
 (John H. Holland, 1998, Emergence)